Β·TrailMapz Team

 • Biodegradable soap + scrub sponge

-• Two Nalgene bottles (drinking + cooking)
+• Two marked water bottles (one for drinking + one for cooking)

 • Spatula, tongs, can opener (if not in your cookset)